evgeniia2187/markdown/README.md

 # SFT - Search For Truth
 ## Discussion platform

 July 20th 1969, was „one giant leap for mankind”.
 No doubt about that!
 Question is: which field has benefited from that leap?
 Was it a breakthrough in the space technology?
 Stardust, romance, exploration, pioneer spirit, glamour of the unknown...
 Or was it a giant leap for the cinema?
-The dark seductive art of deception, of perfect illusion, of erecting an invisible city which real people are capable to live in, or riding an invisible dragon capable of burning this very city to the ground...So which one was it?
+The dark seductive art of deception, of perfect illusion, of erecting an invisible city which real people are capable to live in, or riding an invisible dragon capable of burning this very city to the ground...
+So which one was it?
 Where did this leap occur: in a Hollywood studio or 384 400 km away from it?
 ***